It’s Mental Health Awareness week! & I wanted to share a few secrets with you…

 Here are some things that help me through my tough times:

 Reiki is Japanese technique for stress reduction and relaxation that also promotes self-healing by channelling your own life force energy.
-After seeing Amanda I feel so at peace, the positive energy radiates out of me and my anxiety disappears.
+After Reiki I feel so at peace, the positive energy radiates out of me and my anxiety disappears.

 Meditating alone – I use the music in the below.
 I find it extremely useful to listen to when I feel a panic attack coming on or when I can’t concentrate due to anxiety.
 I also like to meditate for at least half an hour before I go to bed.
 Doing this allows my brain to relax and send me into a great sleep to set me up for the day ahead!